 Quindola Crowley, Ph.D, LICSW, BCD

-Quindola is the Chief of Veteran Care and Transition at the Michael E. DeBakey VA Medical Center in Houston, TX where leads a dynamic multidisciplinary team of over 300 social workers, RN case managers, peer supports, psychologists and LMFTS.
+Quindola is the Chief of Veteran Care and Transition at the Michael E. DeBakey VA Medical Center in Houston, TX where she leads a dynamic multidisciplinary team of over 300 social workers, RN case managers, peer supports, psychologists and LMFTS.
 She retired from the U.S. Army Reserves as a Lieutenant Colonel after 29 years of combined active and reserve service, with two commissions and three successful military commands, one as an Engineer Officer and two as a Medical Service Corp Officer.
 From a multi-generational military family, Quindola is passionate about serving Veterans.
 She holds a PhD in Non-Profit Leadership and a Master of Social Work.

 Jerry Steele, Col USMCR (Ret)